SnackFerret/Anthro-Stage/README.md

 # 3D Files

-Anthro Stage is opensource however we reserve the right to offer paid none core/critical 3D printable files as DLC to help fund the project.
+Anthro Stage is opensource however we reserve the right to offer paid none core/critical 3D printable files as DLC to help fund the projects on going development.

 <ul>
   <li>Anthro Stage — Free 3D prints: